 So, are you ready to join the league of extraordinary traders?
 Start implementing these habits in your everyday life.
 They’ll make you more efficient and effective as a trader, which can help you gain success over time.

-1. Focus on Learning Not Money If you make a habit of learning, then you’ll be sharing a habit with some of the most brilliant traders and investors out there.
-In fact, most of my newly minted millionairestudents began with smaller amounts than most and they focused on developing good trading habits as opposed to focusing on profits for the first 6-12 months of their careers.
+1. Focus on Learning, Not Money If you make a habit of learning, then you’ll be sharing a habit with some of the most brilliant traders and investors out there.
+In fact, most of my newly minted Millionairestudents began with smaller amounts than many and they focused on developing good trading habits, as opposed to focusing on profits for the first 6-12 months of their careers.

 Basically, what he is saying here is that if at any point either of them had done the equivalent of shrugging and saying “eh, I’ve learned enough now”, it would have been the end of their success.
 But by constantly evolving and learning, they have remained nimble and relevant in the market for years.
 The Timothy Sykes Millionaire Challenge can provide direction and education, kicking off a lifetime of learning.